What is a PPC Strategy? How to Build a PPC Plan

 Are you working on a PPC strategy that will help you dominate your competition in paid search and drive more revenue-generating traffic to your website than ever before?

 Remember the difference between strategy and tactics in PPC: tactics are the specific techniques or methods used to accomplish an objective, while a strategy is an over-arching plan for coordinating these techniques in support of campaign goals.

 Thanks to the rich feature-set offered by Google Ads, digital marketers already have a broad range of PPC tactics available to them.
 There are loads of options for budgeting, audience and keyword targeting, bidding, ad creation, and landing page design – all of which play a part in overall campaign success.
 The role of a PPC strategy is to inform the coordination of these tactics and get them working together to maximize revenue while minimizing cost.

-To help you get started, we’ve created this short guide on how to build a winning PPC strategy in 2021.
+To help you get started, we’ve created this short guide on how to build a winning PPC strategy.

 What is a PPC Strategy?

 A PPC strategy describes the tactics you will use to optimize each element of your advertising campaign in a way that maximizes campaign revenue and return-on-investment.

 An effective PPC strategy has many different components:

 - Setting campaign goals that guide strategic decision-making

 - Choosing the right ad networks and management platform to support campaign goals